Class PivAlgorithmExtensions

 The PivAlgorithm enum specifies algorithm and key size for RSA and

 ECC.
-If you have a variable of type PivAlgorithm
+If you have a variable of type PivAlgorithm, use this

 extension to get the bit size out.